rajeshdavidbabu/pdf-chat-ai/README.md

 - ✅ PineconeDB as knowledge store
 - ✅ Dark Mode with persistent theme-switching

+## Pre-requisites
+- Create a free account and get OPEN_AI key from platform.openai.com
+- Create a free account and get access to PineconeDB

+And populate your `.env` file with required information.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: